GabrielNandi/Gabriel-Garcia-Nandi/README.md

 ## Python interface

-The best way to interact with TeslaMax is via the Python interface.
+An alternative way to interact with TeslaMax is via the Python interface.

 Clone the repository and compile the Java file.
 Then run

-	pip install .
+	pip install -e .

+The `-e` swith installs the package in develop mode, without copying all files to the system PATH.
+Because the Python script must call the Java class, I haven't figured out a way to make this finding process independent of the actual path, so the normal installation mode does not work (as the Java file is not copied).
+This "develop" mode should work, though (just be aware that any changes to the package will be instantaneously applied to the `teslamax` script and to the package, as the `-e` flag creates a link for this directory in the Python path).

 Now you can run a `teslamax` command in any directory with a correct `params.txt` and the `comsolbatch` command will be automatically called.
 The Python program is also responsible for creating another set of files: